nextflow-io/training/docs/nf_develop/1_04_parameters.md

     }
     ```

+Now your if statement has been added to your main workflow file and has a default setting in your `nextflow.config` file, you will be able to flexibly skip the new trimming step using the `skip_trim` parameter.

+!!! question "Exercise"

+    Check your new `skip_trim` parameter is working by adding it to your execution command.

+    ```console
+    nextflow run nf-core-myfirstpipeline -profile test,singularity --outdir results --skip_trim
+    ```

+    You should see that the `SEQTK_TRIM` process has been skipped in your execution.

 ## Linting your changes

 Linting is a static analysis process that helps ensure code quality by automatically identifying syntax errors, potential bugs, and adherence to coding standards.
 By enforcing consistency and best practices, linting enhances code readability, reduces errors, and streamlines the development workflow.